Do you grind your teeth?

 Can children experience teeth grinding?

 Yes, children can experience teeth grinding, just like adults.
 It often happens during sleep, and some kids may not even know they’re doing it.
 Common signs include a grinding sound at night, sore jaws, or worn-down teeth.
-Many children outgrow it as they get older, but it’s still a good idea to talk to a dentist if you notice any signs of grinding in your child.
+If your child is grinding their teeth at night it is often because they have an airway obstruction at night.
+The child should be evaluated for any sleep disorders further by a dentist who then may refer to a team of allied professionals that are airway conscious.

 Does teeth grinding affect dental work?